sirensolutions/sirensolutions.github.io/siren-ai-changelog.md

 ---
 # Siren AI changelog

+## 1.3.2

+- Fixed issue where K9 could not see records-as-relations from dataspaces other than HOME
+- Minor documentation improvements

 ## 1.3.1

 - Further optimization to the amount of graph data sent to the LLM